poftwaresatent/utaustin-wbc/README.md

 Getting Started
 ---------------

-Grab the code like this:
+Grab the code like this (note: we ditched the `git submodule` setup in favor of `git-subtree`):

     git clone git://github.com/poftwaresatent/utaustin-wbc.git
     cd utaustin-wbc
-    git submodule init
-    git submodule update

-And then build it like so:
+And then build it like so (unless you have a Meka arm, see below):

     mkdir build
     cd build